 |Nutritional Guidelines (per serving)|

 Ukrainian stuffed cabbage is known as holubtsi, which literally means "little pigeons."
 Fillings vary widely and can be meatless or contain any combination of meats, vegetables, and grains.
-The wrapper can variously be cabbage, beet, lettuce or spinach leaves and, even grape leaves in the grape-growing regions of Ukraine.
+The wrapper can variously be cabbage, beet, lettuce or spinach leaves, and even grape leaves in the grape-growing regions of Ukraine.
 The cooking liquid varies by region and family and can include broth, tomato juice, and sour cream.
 I've used a potato-buckwheat filling in this Ukrainian holubtsi recipe.
-Here are more stuffed cabbage recipes.

 - 1 head cabbage (about 4 pounds)